Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 # 🎬 Movie Rental Management System

 The *"Inchiriere_Filme"* project is a Python-based application designed to simulate a movie rental system.
-It serves as a practical demonstration of key programming concepts, such as modularity, data management, and error handling, while providing a real-world solution to a common problem.
+It serves as a practical demonstration of key programming concepts, such as modularity, data management, and error handling.

 ## 🏗️ Architecture Overview